cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-devices-faq.md

 ## Why is my device not connecting to a public Wi-Fi?

 The Wi-Fi network may have a captive portal that is blocking WARP from establishing a secure connection.
-In order to access the portal, and therefore the Internet, you will need to temporarily disable WARP.
-After you login to the captive portal through your browser, you can re-enable WARP to access corporate resources.
+In order to access the portal, and therefore the Internet, you will need to temporarily turn off WARP.
+After you login to the captive portal through your browser, you can turn WARP back on to access corporate resources.

 For more information, refer to [Captive portal detection](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/captive-portals/).